-Numerous scientific publications have addressed the expected climatic changes that will occur in South Africa (Gintamo et. al., 2021; Adelana et. al., 2010; Conrad et.
-Al., 2004).
-Generally, the country anticipates a rise in temperatures with higher average temperatures in sub-humid regions, while the Western Cape region is likely to experience a decrease in rainfall.
-These changes are expected to result in an increase in extreme weather events such as floods and droughts, which will be driven by projected increases in rainfall intensity and variability (Adelana et. al., 2010).
+Numerous scientific publications have addressed the expected climatic changes that will occur in South Africa (Gintamo et. al., 2021; CSIR, 2019; Adelana et. al., 2010; Conrad et. al., 2004).
+Generally, the country anticipates a rise in temperatures with higher average temperatures in subhumid regions, while the Western Cape region is likely to experience a decrease in rainfall.
+These changes are expected to result in an increase in extreme weather events such as floods and droughts, which will be driven by projected increases in rainfall intensity and variability (Adelana et. al.,2010).
 Due to the effects of global climate change, there is a possibility that future rainfall patterns will become less predictable.
 To address this concern, the CoCT has conducted research to explore the potential impact of multi-year droughts.
 According to the results of the study, which considered three climate change scenarios, there is a moderate likelihood that water availability from the six large dams will decrease by 23% by 2050 (Water Outlook, 2020).

 In a study conducted by Dennis et al. (2012) entitled 'Climate Change Vulnerability index for South African aquifer', it was identified that recharge is influenced by two main factors - precipitation and slope.
 Slope gradient impacts recharge by dictating the amount of runoff, with steeper slopes leading to increased runoff and reduced recharge.
-On the other hand, precipitation was scrutinized by Cavé et al. (2003) who developed a rainfall-recharge correlation model that was applied spatially utilizing Groundwater Resources Assessment Phase 2 (GRAII) data.